Scientists melt mystery over icecaps and sea levels

 FASTER MELTING

-Some climate scientists say the rise is more likely to be between and 1 and 2 metres.
+Some climate scientists say the rise is more likely to be between and 1 and 2 meters.
 They point to accelerating melting of the Greenland and West Antarctic icesheets over the past two decades.
-Both contain enough water to raise global sea levels by about 60 metres.
+Both contain enough water to raise global sea levels by about 60 meters.

-Other glaciers and mountain icecaps contain enough water to raise sea levels by nearly a metre.
+Other glaciers and mountain icecaps contain enough water to raise sea levels by nearly a meter.

 Wahr said the study gave a much clearer picture of what was happening to large ice-covered areas globally, particularly in remote parts of the Himalayas.